Annual Conference Information

 Wednesday, September 18, 2019 – 8:30 A.M. – 4:00 P.M.

-Register now!
-The 2019 Annual Academy will be held on Wednesday, September 18, 2019, at the RiverHouse on the Deschutes in Bend, from 8:30 A.M. to 4:00 P.M.
+The 2019 Annual Academy was held on Wednesday, September 18, 2019, at the RiverHouse on the Deschutes in Bend, from 8:30 A.M. to 4:00 P.M.
 The session is entitled, “Leadership 2019: What Municipal Recorders Need to Know,” and will be presented by David Rabiner.
 This session will provide three education points for both CMC and MMC candidates on completion of an assessment.
 The cost of the session is $150.00 for OAMR members, $175 for non-members, and includes lunch.

 David Rabiner is a partner in Rabiner Resources, a speaking, training, facilitation, and coaching firm.
 He has been presenting keynote addresses and training programs on leadership, influence, personal/organizational performance, building winning teams, and other related topics for the past 25 years.
 He has presented more than 2,200 programs in 13 countries and 46 states, which is a body of work in the top one percent of speakers and trainers in the United States.